thorsten/phpMyFAQ/docs/installation.md

   If you need to change the default key, you will have to re-upload all files.
 - Always memorize your encryption keys.
 There is no way to decrypt files without a correct key.
-- Files are always saved with names based on a virtual hash generated from several tokens (just like key and issue id etc), so there is no way to asses a file directly using the name it was uploaded under.
+- Files are always saved with names based on a virtual hash generated from several tokens (just like key and issue id etc), so there is no way to assess a file directly using the name it was uploaded under.
 - Download continuation isn't supported.

 ## 2.14 Server side recommendations